1. Home

 The reality is that as an emergency medical organisation, we often work in remote and dangerous places with limited resources.
 This means it can become incredibly challenging and costly to treat every form of NCD.

 We prioritise treating the most vulnerable people, focusing on conditions that cause the greatest number of deaths, disability and suffering.
 As well as this approach toward some of the most widespread NCDs, there are also a small number of other conditions that we treat as part of specific projects.
+We do this all in a way that is centred on people’s needs, makes the best use of resources and ultimately saves lives.

 Cardiovascular diseases affect the heart and blood vessels.
 They include conditions such as heart attacks, strokes, hypertension (high blood pressure) and coronary heart disease.
+They are the number one cause of death globally, killing an estimated 17.9 million people each year.

 However, most conditions can be prevented by addressing risk factors such as smoking, drinking, unhealthy diet and lack of physical activity.
 They can also be caused by other NCDs such as diabetes.
+Early detection of people at high risk is key to fighting cardiovascular diseases, as well as access to basic medicines and technology in primary healthcare centres.

 Chronic respiratory diseases affect the airways and structure of the lungs.
 The most common forms are chronic obstructive pulmonary disease (COPD) and asthma, which around 235 million people suffer from, particularly children.